AdobeDocs/campaign-classic.en/help/delivery/using/about-message-tracking.md

     You can access it from the Homepage by selecting  the Monitoring tab in your instance.
 You can also execute the following command on the instance: `<user>@<instance>:~$ nlserver pdump`

-    If the trackinglogd process doesn’t appear in the list, launch it with the following command on the instance: `<user>@<instance>:~$ nlserver start trackinglogd`
+    If the trackinglogd process doesn't appear in the list, launch it with the following command on the instance: `<user>@<instance>:~$ nlserver start trackinglogd`

 * Check that the Tracking technical workflow has been running recently.